 Best paw forwards!
 Janey C PreCert CCAB Member of the Association of Pet Dog Trainers (01402) BSc (Hons) Animal Behaviour & Welfare ABTC Registered Animal Training Instructor www.janeycspets.com

-Toilet training an adult dog can be a lengthy process.
-There are many reasons why an adult dog may not be clean inside the house.
-They may have missed out on toilet training as a puppy, they may have learnt a preference to toilet on specific surfaces, they may have been punished for soiling, there may be something in the desired toilet area that is worrying for them, they may be struggling with separation distress, or they be experiencing a medical issue that has led to incontinence.
-When starting your toilet training journey I recommend you start with a medical check to rule out any contributing health factors.
+There are many reasons why an adult dog may soil inside the house.
+They may have missed out on toilet training as a puppy, or they may have learnt to prefer peeing on specific surfaces.
+There may be negative connections such as having been punished for soiling at some point in their life, something in the toilet area worrying them, separation distress, or they could be experiencing a medical issue that has led to incontinence.

 Why is my dog toileting inside?